Skip to main content

 Adjust timeouts if needed

-The defaults work for most setups, but you can adjust:
+The defaults work for most setups:

 scd configure --server-timeout 30s # regular API calls (default: 30s)